abhi8893/tensorflow-deep-learning-mrdbourke/README.md

 ```
 .
 |-- README.md                       # the README.md file of this repo 📖
 |-- bugrefs                         # references for filing bugs 🐛
 |-- checkpoints                     # model checkpointed weights for easy resuming of training 🏋️
 |-- data                            # the datasets used in this repository 📈📉
 |-- docs                            # docs for the deployed website of this repo 📗
 |-- history_logs                    # logs of model training history useful for reloading models
-|-- mkdocs.yml # the yml script that triggers the deployment of the hosted website of this repo using Github Actions 🌏
+|-- mkdocs.yml                      # Github Actions for making docs yml script 🌏
 |-- models                          # TFSavedModel models trained on various deep learning tasks 🤖
 |-- notebooks                       # the jupyter notebooks! 📚📚
 |-- references                      # often images for easier insertion into jupyter notebooks
 |-- reports                         # output reports of the analysis 🗒️
 |-- requirements.txt                # the library requirements of the installable package (src) 📄
 |-- scripts                         # mainly download scripts for data 📃
 |-- setup.py                        # the setup script for installing the src package
 |-- src                             # the installable src package with useful routines
 |-- tensorboard_logs                # tensorboard logs of model training for visualing on TensorBoard
 ```

 ## Original Resources